AIIM for innovation.

 AIIM, AI Institutes at Michigan

-Empowering Research with AI
+Empowering Research with AI Award

-The AI Institutes at Michigan (AIIM) is pleased to announce a Request for Submissions for the Empowering Research with AI Award.
-This Award aims to recognize individuals whose innovative and rigorous use and assessment of artificial intelligence (AI) advances knowledge or practice in their discipline.
-For the purpose of this award, AI is broadly defined, including long-standing methods such as Machine Learning, Computer Vision, and Natural Language Processing; as well as newer methods such as generative AI, language-based and multimodal AI, and AI agents.
+The Empowering Research with AI Award honors individuals and teams whose innovative and rigorous use and assessment of AI advances knowledge or practice in their field.
+AI is defined broadly, spanning established approaches like machine learning, computer vision, and natural language processing, as well as newer developments such as generative AI, multimodal AI, and AI agents.
+Awards range from $1,000 to $3,000.

 Award Distribution

-GSRAs, Postdoctoral Research Fellows and non-Faculty Researchers recipients will receive their award via the payroll system.
+Graduate student research assistants, Postdoctoral Research Fellows and non-Faculty Researchers recipients will receive their award via the payroll system.
 Faculty recipients will have their award transferred to their discretionary research account in their primary unit.

 Evaluation Criteria

-Proposals will be evaluated on:
+Proposals are evaluated on:

 • Innovation: Novelty and creativity in the application, development, or assessment of AI.